2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 After completing their Bachelor's Degree, film graduates from U Miami carry an average student debt load of $19,414.

-Out of the 17 schools in Florida that were part of this year’s ranking, Florida State University landed the # 5 spot on the list.
-Located in the midsize city of Tallahassee, Florida State is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Florida State University helped the school earn the #5 place on this year’s ranking of the most popular film, video and photographic arts schools in Florida.
+Located in the midsize city of Tallahassee, Florida State is a public college with a very large student population.

 Of the 28 students majoring in film at Florida State, 50% are male and 50% are female.